difanzou/difanzou.github.io/_pages/about.md

 I am an assistant professor in the [Department of Computer Science](https://www.cs.hku.hk/) at [The University of Hong Kong](https://www.hku.hk/) and [The HKU Musketeers Foundation Institute of Data Science](https://datascience.hku.hk/).
-I am generally interested in machine learning, stochastic optimization, and graph learning, with a special focus on the theoretical/empirical understanding of the deep learning algorithms.
-I am also open to any challenging research topic in artifical intelligence and data science.
+I am generally interested in machine learning, stochastic optimization, and graph learning, with a special focus on the theoretical/empirical understanding (or Physics) of deep learning (especially foundation models).
+I am also open to any challenging research topic in artifical intelligence, data science, and their application in other fields.

 Previously, I obtained my Ph.D. in the Computer Science department at the University of California, Los Angeles (UCLA), supervised by [Prof. Quanquan Gu](http://web.cs.ucla.edu/~qgu/).
-I obtained my master degree in electrical engineering and bachlor degree in applied physics, both in Unversity of Science and Technology of China (USTC).
+I obtained my master degree in electrical engineering and bachelor degree in applied physics, both in Unversity of Science and Technology of China (USTC).

 News
 ------

-* <span style="color:red"> Multiple openings for PhD, Postdoc, interns, and RA.
+* <span style="color:red"> Multiple openings for PhD, Postdoc, and RA.
 Please drop me an email with your CV and transcript (optional) if you are interesed in joining my research group.   </span>

+* \[2024-06\] One paper on [faster diffusion inference/sampling](https://arxiv.org/pdf/2405.16387) is accepted to SPIGM @ ICML workshop as an oral presentation.

 * \[2024-05\] One paper on [faster non-log-concave sampling](https://arxiv.org/pdf/2401.06325.pdf) is accepted to COLT 2024.